paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-064-agricultural-research-extension-and-teaching.md

 #### References in Text
 The Act of June 29, 1935, referred to in subsec. (h), is act June 29, 1935, ch.
 338, 49 Stat.
 436, popularly known as the Bankhead-Jones Act and also as the Agricultural Research Act.
 For complete classification of this Act to the Code, see Short Title of 1935 Amendment note under [section 3101 of this title](./chapter-064-agricultural-research-extension-and-teaching.md#section-3101) and Tables.

 The Federal Advisory Committee Act, referred to in subsec. (k), is Pub.
 L. 92–463, Oct.
 6, 1972, 86 Stat.
-770, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.
+770, which is set out in the Appendix to Title 5, Government Organization and Employees.

 The Food and Agriculture Act of 1977, referred to in subsec. (k), is Pub.
 L. 95–113, Sept.
 29, 1977, 91 Stat.
-913, as amended.
+913, .
 Title XVIII of the Act is classified generally to chapter 55A (§ 2281 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title of 1977 Amendment note set out under [section 1281 of this title](./chapter-035-agricultural-adjustment-act-of-1938.md#section-1281) and Tables.

 #### Codification
 Pub.
 L. 110–234 and Pub.
 L. 110–246 made identical amendments to this section.
 The amendments by Pub.
 L. 110–234 were repealed by section 4(a) of Pub.
 L. 110–246.